 The DDA 2005 addresses the limitations of current legislation by extending disabled people’s rights in respect of premises that are let or to be let, and commonhold premises.
 Landlords and managers of let premises and premises that are to let will be required to make reasonable adjustments for disabled people.

 Energy Performance Certificates (EPCs)

-EPCs are required for all tenanted property in England & Wales, Scotland, and Northern Ireland.
-Landlords offering property for rent are required by law to provide prospective tenants with an Energy Performance Certificate for their property.
-The certificates must be provided free either when (or before) any written information about the property is provided to prospective tenants or a viewing is conducted.
+EPCs are required for all new rental properties in England & Wales, Scotland, and Northern Ireland.
+Landlords offering property for rent are required by law to provide prospective Contract Holders with an Energy Performance Certificate for their property with a minimum rating of E or above (this is subject to change).
+The certificates must be provided before any written information about the property is provided to a prospective Contract Holder or a viewing is conducted.
 An EPC is valid for 10 years.
 We can arrange an EPC inspection for our landlord clients upon request.